 How to Apply for Assistance

-Stop by the shelter Tuesday-Saturday from 12-4 p.m. to complete a voucher questionnaire.
+Call the shelter Tuesday-Saturday from 12-4 p.m. to find out how to complete a voucher application.
 Please note, funding is limited and resets on the 1st of every month.

 Please bring proof of income* and photo ID.

 *Source of income may include: employment (pay stub), social security, disability, unemployment, parents (bank statement), student aid, self-employed (tax records), etc.